 In this paper, we investigate how to use live streaming as a censorship circumvention medium.
-Live streaming has become an extremely popular way to broadcast gameplays, esports competitions, podcasts, live-music and sports events, amir@cs.umass.edu

-Corresponding Author: Richard McPherson: The University of Texas at Austin, email: richard@cs.utexas.edu pirated TV shows and movies, etc. Live-streaming platforms such as Twitch boast over 100 million unique monthly viewers1 and new platforms emerge every year.
+Live streaming has become an extremely popular way to broadcast gameplays, esports competitions, podcasts, live-music and sports events, pirated TV shows and movies, etc. Live-streaming platforms such as Twitch boast over 100 million unique monthly viewers and new platforms emerge every year.
 Unlike conventional online video services, which primarily support viewing of previously uploaded media files, live streaming enables real-time, high-bandwidth one-to-one and one-to-many transmission of video content.